gsempe/gsempe.github.io/content/post/build-free-static-site.md

   customJS = ["js/prism.js", "js/custom.js"]
 ```

 Copy the Python code snippet below, opening and closing `pre` HTML tags included, in a post.
-The CSS `font-family` declaration should be highlighted in the page generated.
+The Python `from` statement should be highlighted in the page generated.
 ```html
 <pre>
   <code class="language-python">